I'm always amazed at how resourceful, thoughtful, determined and resilient 12- and 13-year olds are. We adults never give them enough credit!

 Book 1: Galápagos!

 "Jack MacAllistar is always on the sidelines.
 He yearns for something more exciting than his suburban life with his slightly nerdy, nature-nut parents.
 So, when twelve-year-old Jack and his best friend Erik find themselves in the Galápagos Islands, his wish for excitement propels them into unexpected adventures that push them to the max.
-Cornered by humongous sea lions, snorkelling with sharks and penguins, surviving a volcanic eruption, then being marooned on a deserted beach only to stumble upon a discovery that will set the archaeological world alight – can Jack possible handle all that is being thrown at him at once?"
+Cornered by humongous sea lions, snorkelling with sharks and penguins, surviving a volcanic eruption, then being marooned on a deserted beach, the boys stumble upon a discovery that will set the archaeological world alight.
+Can Jack possible handle all that is being thrown at him at once?"

 Want to read more?
 Contact me!